jorenham/Lmo/docs/distributions.md

 to two scale parameters \( \alpha, \gamma \), and two shape parameters
 \( \beta, \delta \).

-Like the Wakeby distirbution, the generalized lambda has no closed-form PDF or CDF.
+Like the Wakeby distribution, the generalized lambda has no closed-form PDF or CDF.
 Instead, it is defined through its PPF:

 \[